-The Company made additional investments totalling £5.1 million into twelve existing portfolio companies, 3 guoted and 9 unguoted, across the year.
+The Company made additional investments totalling £5.1 million into twelve existing portfolio companies, 3 quoted and 9 unquoted, across the year.
 This is consistent with the investment strategy of continuing to back our high potential assets with further capital to support future growth.
 We anticipate the level of follow-on investment will continue to grow as the earlier stage portfolio continues to mature.